 It’s clear why this city has the moniker “La Grassa” (the fat one).
 It’s challenging to resist nibbling on all the delicious food this city has to offer due to the great cuisine.

 Bologna has a charm.
 Once you enter the lovely historic center, you immediately find it.
-The shifting facades of medieval buildings, the amazing churches, the porticos, the unique street art, and the gritty feel adds character to the city.
+The shifting facades of medieval buildings, the amazing churches, the porticos, the unique street art, and the gritty feel add character to the city.

 Tourists typically ignore Bologna when they visit Italy.
 Instead, many tourists go to the well-traveled road and head straight for well-known cities like Rome, Florence, and Venice.
 These are all wonderful places, but Bologna is a hidden treasure.